gatsbyjs/gatsby/docs/contributing/community.md

 ## Where to get support

+### Discord

+If you need an answer right away, check out the [Gatsby Discord](https://gatsby.dev/discord).
+Community & team members are happy to help you out or point you to useful resources.
+You should consider Discord as the primary way to get support.

 ### Stack Overflow

 Many members of the community use Stack Overflow to ask questions.
 Read through the [existing questions](http://stackoverflow.com/questions/tagged/gatsby) tagged with `gatsby` or
 [ask your own](http://stackoverflow.com/questions/ask?tags=gatsby)!

-### Discord

-If you need an answer right away, check out the [Gatsby Discord](https://gatsby.dev/discord).
-Community & team members are happy to help you out or point you to useful resources.

 ### Hashnode